 Leng San Giam Dou Mu Gong 龍山岩斗母宫 2017

 Situated along Ang Mo Kio Avenue 1, Leng San Giam Dou Mu Gong (LSGDMG) is part of the Ang Mo Kio Joint Temple together with two other temples, Kong Lim Kong and Kim Eang Tong.
-Founded by the late Master Chuan Xi in the 1970s at Kim Tian Road, LSGDMG was formerly known as Bukit Batok Dou Mu Gong and worships the Jiu Huang Wu Di (九皇五帝, Fifth Emperor God) as its main deity.
-The temple shifted to Bukit Batok in the 1980s, where it was well known among nearby residents for its yearly celebrations of the Nine Emperor Gods Festival during the 9th lunar calendar month.
+Founded by the late Master Chuan Xi in the 1970s at Kim Tian Road, LSGDMG worships the Jiu Huang Wu Di (九皇五帝, Fifth Emperor God) as its main deity.
+The temple came to be known as Bukit Batok Dou Mu Gong after it moved to Bukit Batok in the 1980s, where it was well known among nearby residents for its yearly celebrations of the Nine Emperor Gods Festival during the 9th lunar calendar month.

-Since 2011, Bukit Batok Dou Mu Gong has merged with Leng San Giam, and is now situated at the second level of the temple at Ang Mo Kio.
-Besides worshipping the Nine Emperor Gods, the three-story temple also worships other deities, such as the three Fa Zhu Sheng Jun (张/肖/章公圣君), Da Sheng Gong (大圣公) and etc.
+Since 2011, Bukit Batok Dou Mu Gong has merged with Leng San Giam, becoming the Leng San Giam Dao Bu Keng or Long Shan Yan Dou Mu Gong.
+It is now situated at the second level of the temple at Ang Mo Kio.
+Besides worshipping the Nine Emperor Gods, the three-story temple also hosts other deities, such as the three Fa Zhu Sheng Jun (张/肖/章公圣君) and the Da Sheng Gong (大圣公) .

 Preparation before the Nine Emperor Gods Festival